LUDB: a new open-access validation tool for electrocardiogram delineation algorithms: Abstract

 \section{Abstract}

-We report Lobachevsky University Database (LUDB) of ECG signals that contains $200$ recordings of $10$-second $12$-lead electrocardiograms (ECG) from different subjects.
-The boundaries and peaks of QRS \NewCorrection{complexes} and P and T waves are manually annotated by cardiologists for all recordings and independently for each lead, and all records received an expert classification by abnormalities.
-In addition, the database is representative of a variety of signal morphologies.
-These features make LUDB a promising tool for validating ECG delineation algorithms across a broad range of ECG signal shapes and patient diagnoses.
-A case study for the recently proposed wavelet-based algorithm is presented.
+We report Lobachevsky University Database (LUDB) of ECG signals, \NewCorrection{an open tool for validating ECG delineation algorithms, that is superior to the existing publicly available data bases in several aspects.
+LUDB} contains $200$ recordings of $10$-second $12$-lead electrocardiograms (ECG) from different subjects, \NewCorrection{representative of a variety of signal morfologies}.
+The boundaries and peaks of QRS \NewCorrection{complexes} and P and T waves are manually annotated by cardiologists for all recordings and independently for each lead, and all records received an expert classification by abnormalities. \DeletedText{In addition, the database is representative of a variety of signal morphologies.
+These features make LUDB a promising tool for validating ECG delineation algorithms across a broad range of ECG signal shapes and patient diagnoses.} \NewCorrection{We present} a case study for the recently proposed wavelet-based algorithm \DeletedText{is presented.} \NewCorrection{and the broadly used ecg-kit tool, and demonstrate the advantage of multi-lead ECG data analysis.
+LUDB contributes to the diversity of public databases employed in developing and validating novel ECG analysis algorithms, including the most advanced based on deep learning neural networks.}

-\tfootnote{This work was supported by the Ministry of Science and Higher Education of the Russian Federation, contract No. 02.G25.31.0157 and Agreement No. 074-02-2018-330\,(1).}
+\tfootnote{This work was supported by the Ministry of Science and Higher Education of the Russian Federation, Agreements No. 074-02-2018-330\,(1) and No. 13.1902.21.0026.}

 \titlepgskip=-15pt